adamschmideg/writing/research-writing/README.md

 ## Summary

-- Collect cards = read with a pen in hand and take quick notes
+- Collect cards: read with a pen in hand and take quick notes
-- Build your deck = process your notes with FV time management system
+- Build your deck: process your notes with FV time management system
-- Select cards = work on multiple projects, let patterns emerge
+- Select cards: work on multiple projects, let patterns emerge
-- Play with others = share your writing and integrate feedback
+- Play with others: share your writing and integrate feedback
-- +1 Bonus = reflect on and update your workflow
+- +1 Bonus: reflect on and update your workflow